How can I report a listing that appears to be violating eBay rules and policies?

 The easiest way to make a report is directly from the listing.
 If you use this method, we automatically fill in the necessary information, such as the item number.

 To report a policy violation from a listing:

 Go to the listing for the item you want to report.

-Click the Report item link on the right side of the page under the Other item info section.
+Click Report item on the right side of the listing page.

 From the drop-down menus, choose the reason for your report.

-Make sure the listing is really violating an eBay policy by reviewing the relevant help page.
-You can review the page by clicking the link that appears on the report form.
+Make sure the listing is really violating an eBay policy by reviewing the relevant policy.
+You can review the policy by clicking the link that appears on the report form.